-Swiss Water exclusively owns the Swiss Water® trademark and operates a decaffeination business using the Swiss Water® Process.
-The business of decaffeination using the Swiss Water® Process was established over thirty years ago.
+Swiss Water exclusively owns the Swiss Water[®] trademark and operates a decaffeination business using the Swiss Water[®] Process, a chemical-free method of decaffeination.
+The business of decaffeination using the Swiss Water[®] Process was established nearly forty years ago.

-Swiss Water is the primary operating entity and its business has not changed substantially over the years.
-Swiss Water's primary business segment is the chemical free decaffeination of green coffee utilizing its proprietary Swiss Water® Process.
-As described below, Swiss Water decaffeinates coffee owned by customers under toll arrangements (its "toll" business) and also buys its own premium quality Arabica coffee beans, which it decaffeinates and sells to the specialty coffee trade (its "non-toll" or "regular" business).
+Swiss Water, as the primary operating entity, has maintained a consistent business focus over the years.
+The core of its operations centers on the chemical-free decaffeination of green coffee, utilizing the proprietary Swiss Water[®] Process.
+Within this singular business segment, Swiss Water carries out the decaffeination process for coffee owned by customers under "toll" arrangements.
+Additionally, the Company procures its own premium quality Arabica coffee beans, which it decaffeinates and subsequently sells to the specialty coffee trade, as a part of the "non-toll" or "regular" business.